-President of the Russian International Affairs Council; Professor at the Moscow State Institute for International Relations (MGIMO), Ministry of the Foreign Affairs of the Russian Federation (former Minister of the Foreign Affairs; Secretary of the Security Council of the Russian Federation); Corresponding member, Russian Academy of Sciences (RAS, Russia)
+President of the Russian International Affairs Council; Professor at the Moscow State Institute for International Relations (University) of the Russian Ministry of Foreign Affairs (former Minister of Foreign Affairs; Secretary of the Security Council of the Russian Federation); Corresponding Member, Russian Academy of Sciences (Russia)

 Igor Ivanov is President of the Russian International Affairs Council (RIAC) and Professor at the Department of Global Political Processes at the Moscow State Institute for International Relations (MGIMO), Ministry of Foreign Affairs.